About

 • Access to Griffith University services and facilities.

-• Two campus options — Mt Gravatt, Brisbane or Southport, Gold Coast.
+• Two campus options —Brisbane or the Gold Coast.

-We offer 11 diploma programs that provide pathways into over 75 bachelor’s degree options at Griffith University.
+We offer 11 diploma programs that provide pathways into over 75 bachelor degree options at Griffith University:

 • Business